Timothy C. Hain, MD • Page last modified: March 2, 2021

 There are many critical details left out of this algorithm.
 For example, "chronic dizziness" is not considered.

-The author of this page (Dr. Timothy Hain), based on 30 years of experience in caring for dizzy patients, suggests the following algorithm for evaluation of dizziness in the ED:
+The author of this page (Dr. Timothy Hain) suggests the following algorithm for evaluation of dizziness in the ED:

 History of Dizziness in the ED.
 Key points to quickly find out (these are from the author of this page, not Dr. Kerber)

 - Hearing loss or tinnitus (acute) -- ear source of vertigo

 - Weakness/numbness – CNS source of vertigo (stroke or migraine).

 Rapid examination of dizzy patients in ED.
 Here we are trying to be quick and safe.